 The phenomenon in which glass breaks spontaneously is known as the spontaneous breakage of glass.
 This breakage happens only in tempered glass or toughened glass.
 The most common causes of the spontaneous breakage of glass are –

 Post your Requirement

-- Spontaneous breakage can happen due to mishandling or edge chipping of the glass at site.
+- Spontaneous breakage can happen due to mishandling or edge chipping of the glass at the site.

-- Buildings are subject to various building movements; any such movement could create an imbalance, create internal stresses and cause the glass to break.
+- Buildings are subject to various building movements; any such movement could create an imbalance, create internal stress and cause the glass to break.

-- Presence of small portions of nickel sulphide in the toughened glass which might grow and expand when the glass is exposed to sunlight is one of the prime reasons of the spontaneous breakage of glass.
+- The presence of small portions of nickel sulfide in the toughened glass which might grow and expand when the glass is exposed to sunlight is one of the prime reasons for the spontaneous breakage of glass.

 In Spontaneous breakage, the crack happens at the stress point and then the crack expands outwards like the web.
-The glass is still in place when cracked but too much of external force might cause it to break.
-In many high rises Toughened glass is replaced with Heat strengthened glass.
+The glass is still in place when cracked but too much external force might cause it to break.
+In many high rises Toughened glass is replaced with Heat-strengthened glass.